rsimai/cockpit-mcp/README.md

 ### Usage

-1. Access Cockpit web interface
+1. Access Cockpit web interface as regular user
 2. Navigate to "MCP" module
 3. Click "Show Capabilities" to see available tools
 4. Type messages like: